carlm451/LSTM_Char-LM_python-JAX/README.md

 * lstm_network1.py - module for a single layer LSTM in python, bundling the various methods and weights inside an LSTM class.

-* deep_lstm_jax.py - module for multi-layer LSTM which replaces numpy with jax.fastmat and jit functions for GPU compatibility/speed up.
+* jax_char_lstm.py - module for multi-layer LSTM which replaces numpy with jax.fastmat and jit functions for GPU compatibility/speed up.
 This verision is written as python library of indepedent functions without any classes in order to make working with JAX , and JIT.

-* Notebook1_RNN_vs_LSTM.ipynb - Colab notebook comparing the performance of the vanilla RNN code to the deep LSTM code
+* Notebook1_RNN_vs_LSTM_Comparisons.ipynb - Colab notebook comparing the performance of the vanilla RNN code to the deep LSTM code

+TODO!!!
+_____

-* Notebook2_LSTM_Training_Illiad.ipynb
+* Notebook2_LSTM_Tuning_Tests.ipynb

 * Notebook3_LSTM_Training_LargeTextCorpus - testing on a much larger test corpus to compare performance and results